Orange Workforce Alliance

 With multiple world-renowned educational institutions and universities, and four community college districts that encompass nine campuses, Orange County has the resources to prepare a next-generation workforce.
 That workforce will be critical to secure our region’s position as a world-leading hub for cutting-edge industry, entrepreneurship, and innovation.

-Serving 34 cities and multiple large unincorporated areas in Orange County, OWA collaborates with partners to build on the region’s strengths, address challenges, and expand opportunities for community members and businesses that fuel economic vitality.
+Serving 34 cities and multiple large unincorporated areas in Orange County, OWA collaborates with partners to build on the region’s strengths, address challenges, and expand opportunities for community members and

 OWA leads the region’s vision for a future-ready workforce that is better skilled, trained, and prepared to keep industries competitive, communities thriving, and the economy growing.
 Identifying industries with the largest financial impact on the region, OWA works with industries and partners to develop and deploy innovative strategies and solutions that meet current and emerging labor gaps for these employers.